Browse KB Articles

 KB Number: 11019

 Application Note Description

-This document provides an overview of the Sequencer function in the Blackfly S camera.
+This document provides an overview of the Sequencer function in the Blackfly S and Oryx cameras.

 The sequencer allows you to control the acquisition parameters of an image sequence.
 This includes defining the camera feature settings as well as when the camera transitions from one sequence to the next.

 One application of the sequencer is in the creation of high dynamic range images where your image source has dramatically different light and shadow in the same scene.
 Another application might be to examine multiple pieces of a larger image as separate entities with different exposures.
 An astronomy application could increase the camera's dynamic range by capturing multiple images with different settings, then adding and averaging them.
 A scientific application could use a filter wheel in front of the lens and adjust the camera's settings every time the wheel rotates.

 With sequencer, each image can have its own defined feature set.
 Blackfly S and Oryx allow up to 8 sequencer sets.